CS128Hon/NaiveBayesRust/README.md

 Build a basic tokenized model of our classifier so that it is ready to be trained on the Spambase Dataset.

 Checkpoint 2:
-Train the model on our dataset so work towards the prediction and honing methods.
+Train the model on our dataset and work towards the prediction and honing methods.

 References: